How to Become a Surgical Nurse

 Certified Perioperative Nurse (CNOR)

-Before Surgery: Surgical nurses prep the patient, administer needed medicines, insert catheters, prepare other medical equipment, and educate the patient and their family on the procedure.
+- Before Surgery: Prep the patient, administer needed medicines, insert catheters, prepare other medical equipment, and educate the patient and their family on the procedure.

-During Surgery: These nurses monitor the patient, assist the surgeons and anesthesia care team, and communicate with the patient or their family.
-The circulating nurse calls the time to ensure the right patient, procedure, and surgical site.
-They also include date, time, surgeon, and time.
+- During Surgery: Monitor patients, assist the surgeons and anesthesia care team, and communicate with the patient and family.
+The circulating nurse starts the process of ensuring the correct patient, procedure, and surgical site.

-After Surgery: Surgical nurses assist during recovery by managing pain, monitoring vital signs, and providing wound care to ensure proper healing.
+- After Surgery: Assist during recovery by managing pain, monitoring vital signs, and providing wound care to ensure proper healing.

 Steps to Becoming a Surgical Nurse